Keywords; tennis elbow, thoracic outlet syndrome, inter scalene triangle, cervical facet syndrome.

-It arises from the arm bone just above the elbow joint in the region called the outer (lateral) epicondyle and inserts into the base of the third knuckle (metacarpal) bone.
+It arises from the arm bone just above the elbow joint in the region called the outer, or lateral, epicondyle and inserts into the base of the third knuckle bone.
 It lifts the wrist and also deviates the hand away from the trunk.

-After leaving the spine, the nerve roots combine in a complex of nerves known as the "brachial (meaning "arm") plexus.
-These nerves, together with the main artery that supplies the arm pass through a narrow passage known as the inter scalene triangle where the nerves and artery can be irritated by scalene muscle spasm, a first rib subluxation, cervical ribs ... and other more serious causes.
+After leaving the spine, the nerve roots combine in a complex of nerves known as the brachial (meaning "arm") plexus.
+These nerves, together with the main artery that supplies the arm pass through a narrow passage known as the inter scalene triangle where they can be irritated by scalene muscle spasm, a first rib subluxation, cervical ribs and other more serious causes.
 Are you a smoker and have a cough?

 Here is a simple home test that you can do.
-With the elbow straight, place the tip of your middle finger against your thumb.
-Now, does flicking the middle finger, as though firing off a paper pellet cause pain in the elbow?
+With the elbow straight, place the tip of your middle finger against the pulp your thumb.
+Now, does flicking, as though firing off a paper pellet, cause pain on the side of your arm?

 These are the symptoms of tennis elbow.